ClearBlade/nodejs-iot/samples/mqtt_example/README.md

 This sample app publishes data to Cloud Pub/Sub using the MQTT bridge provided as part of ClearBlade IoT Core.

-Note that before you can run this sample, you must register a device as described in the parent README.
+Before you can run this sample, you must register a device as described in the parent README.
 For the gateway samples, you must register and bind a device as described in the [ClearBlade IoT gateway docs](https://clearblade.atlassian.net/wiki/spaces/IC/pages/2202664978/Creating+gateways).

 # Setup

-Run the following command to install the library dependencies for NodeJS:
+Run the following command to install the NodeJS library dependencies:

     npm install

-Download server certificate as described in the [ClearBlade docs](https://clearblade.atlassian.net/wiki/spaces/IC/pages/2210299905/Re-targetting+Devices).
+Download the server certificate as described in the [ClearBlade docs](https://clearblade.atlassian.net/wiki/spaces/IC/pages/2210299905/Re-targetting+Devices).

 # Running the sample